 How many times have you thought to yourself, “I would love myself if I just had smaller/different/prettier [insert body part?”
 This is conditional.
 This is acceptance based on stipulations and conditions of worthiness.
 These belief patterns are learned and often pre-date the development of compensatory behaviors to change your body and are intricately tied with feelings of shame, trauma, and internalized “ism” messaging about your worthiness, (e.g. sizeism, racism, sexism, heterosexism, etc).

 Unpacking these beliefs and feelings somatically allows for space to experience something different; it invites space for choice in the relationship with your body beyond the conditioned shame and disgust and it invites space for a trusting relationship with your body.
 Mind you, this won’t be a perfect process.
 We aren’t looking to travel to the opposite side of the spectrum where it’s all perfect and toxic positivity.
 That type of rigidity in thinking can be just as harmful.
 We are human; we are going to experience uncomfortable feelings about ourselves at times and pretending otherwise only invites shame about the shame!
 What we are looking for is space.
 The felt sense space between the conditioned response to shame and disgust.
-In that space where the possibility to experience and feel something different, perhaps even a moment of self-love, exists.
-And over time, these spaces may expand inviting more choices towards self compassion.
+In that space where the possibility to experience and feel something different, perhaps even a moment of self-love exists.
+And over time, these spaces may expand inviting more choices for self-compassion.
 When you begin to experience your body differently from the inside, the relationship you have with your appearance changes.